pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes
 ## 6.8.0
 - HybridAuth integration is deprecated and will be removed in Pimcore 7.
-- All classes in namespace `Pimcore\Document\Tag` moved to new namespace `Pimcore\Document\Editable` for better readability and marked as deprecated.
+- All classes in namespace `Pimcore\Document\Tag` moved to new namespace `Pimcore\Document\Editable` (including their services) for better readability and marked as deprecated.
 Please update custom document editable classes and mappings. [#6921](https://github.com/pimcore/pimcore/pull/6921)

 ## 6.7.0
 - [Ecommerce][IndexService] Elastic Search worker does not use mockup cache anymore.
 Now mockup objects are build directly based on information in response of ES response (_source flag).
 Therefore `AbstractElasticSearch` Worker does not extend `AbstractMockupCacheWorker` anymore.